Demystifying Figure AI pricing: What we know in 2026

 It’s almost impossible to scroll through your feed without seeing something about Figure AI.
 The videos are pretty mind-blowing: a humanoid robot that walks, talks, and can even whip up a cup of coffee with a Keurig.
 With big names like OpenAI, Microsoft, and Jeff Bezos backing it, Figure AI feels like we're finally getting the sci-fi future we were promised.
 The demos are slick, the vision is ambitious, and the investment checks are, well, huge.

-But for all the hype, there’s one simple question that’s surprisingly difficult to answer: How much does one of these things cost?
-If you’re a business owner trying to figure that out, you might end up on their official pricing page, which gives you a 404 error that says, "Looks like you’re lost in the future."
-It’s a witty touch, but it points to a real frustration for anyone trying to plan their company’s AI strategy.
-So, let’s dig into what we actually know about Figure AI pricing, its eye-watering valuation, and what this all means for businesses looking for practical AI solutions right now.
+But for all the hype, there's one simple question that’s surprisingly difficult to answer: How much does one of these things cost?
+If you're a business owner trying to figure that out, you might end up on their official pricing page, which gives you a 404 error that says, "Looks like you’re lost in the future."
+It’s a witty touch, but it points to a real frustration for anyone trying to plan their company's AI strategy.
+So, let's dig into what we actually know about Figure AI pricing, its eye-watering valuation, and what this all means for businesses weighing practical AI tools right now.

 What is Figure AI?